stevegrossi/stevegrossi.github.io/source/posts/2014-01-18-this-week-i-learned-3.html.markdown

 tags: rails, seo
 ---

-A robots.txt gotcha, cleaning up asset output in Rails' logs, reversing a specific git commit (in a way that's itself reversible), displaying errors with ActiveAdmin, and--spoiler alert--the keyboard shortcut for "View Source" in Chrome on a Mac is <kbd>Cmd</kbd> + <kbd>Opt</kbd> + <kbd>u</kbd>
+A robots.txt gotcha, cleaning up asset output in Rails' logs, reversing a specific git commit (in a way that's itself reversible), displaying errors with ActiveAdmin, and—spoiler alert—the keyboard shortcut for "View Source" in Chrome on a Mac is <kbd>Cmd</kbd> + <kbd>Opt</kbd> + <kbd>u</kbd>

 READMORE